Randommood/travel/US/Maui.md

 super fun and the locations they picked for snorkeling were among the best ones I've seen.
 They take you to Molokini crater and a few more spots.
 I kept thinking that it was the best money I ever spent.
 The coral was amazing, saw whales, turtles, and dolphins.

 [Road to Hana w bamboo forest](https://www.paradise-found-in-maui.com/bamboo-forest.html) and [banana bread](https://ocmomblog.com/halfway-hana-home-original-banana-bread/) stand in the middle.
+Takes about a whole day but the waterfall at the end of the bamboo forest is a beautiful sight.

 [Tortugas galore in Ho'okipa Beach Park](https://www.tripadvisor.com/ShowUserReviews-g60636-d108461-r178874290-Ho_okipa_Beach_Park-Paia_Maui_Hawaii.html)